webix-hub/docs/data/datatable/sorting.md

 Custom sorting functions
 -------------------------------------------------
-If you want to apply custom sorting behavior, you can define the related logic in a function and set this function as the value of attribute **sort**.
+If you want to apply custom sorting behavior, you can define the related logic in a function and set this function as the value of the **sort** attribute.

 This function will be called for each pair of adjacent values and return 1,-1 or 0: